VisH317/tsa-software-dev/server/database/DB.md

 **Routes:**
  * Create, read, delete classrooms
+   * Get all classrooms for teacher and for student
    * Add/remove students from classroom
    * Create, read lectures
      * Add note to lecture (once submitted by student)